|

 The side-passage ended abruptly in a well-lit chamber, with a

-heavy iron door set in the far wall, barred and bolted, and guarded
+heavy iron door set in the far wall, barred and bolted and guarded

 by two armed men.